Ibaqu/GmailProject/README.md

 ## Current Iteration

+- Improved filter to check Personal emails only
+- Extracted 'Invitation' data from the Subject and printed result
-- Simply pulls emails based on the filter and logs the result
+- ~~Simply pulls emails based on the filter and logs the result~~

 ## TODO

-- Sort out the Gmail filter to pull personal emails only
-- Extract the information from the Email subject by manipulating the subject string
+- Write separate util service for extracting data from the subject
 - Upload the data to a spreadsheet
+- ~~Sort out the Gmail filter to pull personal emails only~~
+- ~~Extract the information from the Email subject by manipulating the subject string~~